-Students who wish to change degree or certificate programs must meet with an Academic Advisor in Advising and Counseling Services (College Center, C-165).
-A student who wishes to enter the Nursing program, or change from non-degree-seeking to degree-seeking must complete an Information Update Form in the Admissions Office (Lower-Library, L-032).
+Students who wish to change degree or certificate programs must meet with an Academic Advisor or someone in Advising and Counseling Services (L-029).
+First Year students who wish to enter the Nursing program, or change from non-degree-seeking to degree-seeking must complete an Information Update Form in the Admissions Office (L-029).
+All other students who which to change their degree or certificate program, need to speek to your academic advisor.